ahmed-akader/website/content/teaching/Python/index.md

 ---

+Volunteered as an instructor at [Hacker Dojo](https://hackerdojo.org/).

-Based primarily on [Fluent Python, 2nd Edition](https://www.oreilly.com/library/view/fluent-python-2nd/9781492056348/) by Luciano Ramalho.
+The content is based primarily on [Fluent Python, 2nd Edition](https://www.oreilly.com/library/view/fluent-python-2nd/9781492056348/) by Luciano Ramalho.